-In each residence hall, you can do your laundry (without quarters), cook a dinner in the pantry, and play piano or a game of pool.
+In each residence hall, you can do your laundry (without quarters), play piano or a game of pool, and meet with study groups to study for you upcoming exams.
 You can catch a game or your favorite show with your friends in the TV lounge and even grab a snack from the vending machines.

 Each residence hall is supervised by a professional staff member, the Residence Life Coordinator or RLC, and student staff, Resident Assistant or RA.
 The RLC lives in the building and a RA lives on each floor.
 These staff members are given extensive training to help meet the diverse needs of students.

 Upperclassmen have additional living options.
 After the first year you may want to live in a suite style room with friends, or in a single room.
-There are Cottages (one or two bedroom apartments) and college owned houses in which you can apply to live.
-These are coveted living arrangements, competition is high and most students who earn these spots are fourth-year students.
-In addition, you may choose to live in a substance-free environment where smoking and alcohol are not permitted.
+There are Cottages (one or two bedroom apartments), 5-person suites (2 double rooms and 1 single that share a common space), double rooms, rooms with air conditioning, and a few rooms with their own kitchenette.

 Living on campus gives you many options.
-That is why we require all undergraduate students to live on campus unless they live with a legal guardian within 50 miles, are 25 years of age or older, married or living with biological children.
-With all the campus has to offer, most people would not live anyplace else.
+That is why we require all undergraduate students to live on campus and have a meal plan unless they live with a legal guardian within 50 miles, are 25 years of age or older, married or living with biological children.
+With all the campus has to offer, most people would not want live anyplace else.